How old is your music taste? Spotify will tell you, though you may not like it

 That divide became clear this week with the release of Spotify Wrapped, the streaming platform's personalized year-end recap.

 It walks listeners through their top artists, albums, genres and more in a self-reflective (and occasionally mortifying) interactive slideshow, based on data and delivered with sass.
-The decade-old tradition varies slightly in its aesthetics and substance every year, and this edition seemed to catch a lot of users off guard by bluntly informing them of their "listening age."
+The decade-old tradition varies slightly in its aesthetics and substance every year, and this edition seems to have caught a lot of users off guard by bluntly informing them of their "listening age."

 "Age is just a number, so don't take this personally," reads one of the slides, before proceeding to alternately humble, amuse and confuse.

-It's become the norm for people to repost their top-five lists and listening time tallies on social media — both giving Spotify free publicity and presenting a piece of themselves to their network.
-That was especially true in 2023, when Spotify assigned listeners to "sound towns," relegating them to places like Burlington, Vt., and Jakarta.
+It has become the norm for people to repost their top-five lists and listening-time tallies on social media — both giving Spotify free publicity and presenting a piece of themselves to their network.
+That was especially true in 2023, when Spotify assigned listeners to "Sound Towns," relegating them to places like Burlington, Vt., and Jakarta, Indonesia.

 "[Spotify Wrapped] is a way by which we're able to project our identity based upon our cultural consumption," says Marcus Collins, a professor at the University of Michigan's Ross School of Business (and an R&B fan with a listening age of 40, a few years younger than his real age).